fbie/cv/index.md

 `2018-now`
 __SimCorp, Copenhagen, Denmark__

-- Lead Software Developer, Tech Lead
+- Principal Software Developer, Tech Lead
+- Previous titles:
+  - Software Developer (2018)
+  - Senior Software Developer (2020)
+  - Lead Software Developer (2022)
 - Planning business features and enablers
 - Onboarding and mentoring new colleagues
 - Key projects:
+  - Technical roadmap for improving performance of the OTC platform
+  - Inventing an operational semantics for modelling a new business logic execution mechanism
+  - Designing a database for business logic metadata
   - Inventing an API for OTC instruments
   - Implementing Specflow to allow business testers to write integration tests
   - Full re-write of the Trade Manager importer flow